shahzadadil/api-error-handler/README.md

-� � public virtual void Configure(IApplicationBuilder app, IHostingEnvironment env, IApiErrorSettings apiErrorSettings)

-� � {

-� � � � // Initialise settings if you need to change anything, if not provided

-� � � � // This is optional.
-You can also choose to pass null

-� � � � if (apiErrorSettings == null)

-� � � � {

-� � � � � � apiErrorSettings = new ApiErrorSettings

-� � � � � � {

-� � � � � � � � Serialization = new SerializationSettings

-� � � � � � � � {

-� � � � � � � � � � UseCamelCase = true

-� � � � � � � � },

-� � � � � � � � Message = new Basket.Framework.Error.MessageSettings

-� � � � � � � � {

-� � � � � � � � � � IncludeExceptionDetail = true

-� � � � � � � � }

-� � � � � � };

-� � � � }

-� � � � app.UseMiddleware<BasketMiddleware>(apiErrorSettings);

-� � � � if (!env.IsDevelopment())

-� � � � {

-� � � � � � // The default HSTS value is 30 days.
-You may want to change this for production scenarios, see https://aka.ms/aspnetcore-hsts.

-� � � � � � app.UseHsts();

-� � � � }

-� � � � app.UseHttpsRedirection();

-� � � � app.UseMvc();

-� � }

-The value of **apiErrorSettings**� define the settings for error handling.
+    public class Startup
+    {
+        public Startup(IConfiguration configuration)
+        {
+            Configuration = configuration;
+        }

+        public IConfiguration Configuration { get; }

+        // This method gets called by the runtime.
+Use this method to add services to the container. public virtual void ConfigureServices(IServiceCollection services)
+        {
+            services.AddMvc().SetCompatibilityVersion(CompatibilityVersion.Version_2_2);
+        }

+        // This method gets called by the runtime.
+Use this method to configure the HTTP request pipeline. public virtual void Configure(IApplicationBuilder app, IHostingEnvironment env, IApiErrorSettings apiErrorSettings = null)
+        {
+            // Initialise settings if you need to change anything, if not provided if (apiErrorSettings == null)
+            {
+                apiErrorSettings = new ApiErrorSettings
+                {
+                    Serialization = new SerializationSettings
+                    {
+                        UseCamelCase = true
+                    },
+                    Message = new Basket.Framework.Error.MessageSettings
+                    {
+                        IncludeExceptionDetail = true
+                    },
+                    Logging = new Basket.Framework.Logging.LoggingSettings
+                    {
+                        ShouldLogErrors = true
+                    }
+                };
+            }

+			// Registration happens here!
+            app.UseMiddleware<BasketMiddleware>(apiErrorSettings);

+            if (!env.IsDevelopment())
+            {
+                // The default HSTS value is 30 days.
+You may want to change this for production scenarios, see https://aka.ms/aspnetcore-hsts. app.UseHsts();
+            }

+            app.UseHttpsRedirection();
+            app.UseMvc();
+        }
+    }

+The value of **apiErrorSettings** define the settings for error handling.
 It is optional.